Table of Contents

 A bank links your ATM card to your account.
 When you use your ATM card at a machine, you enter your four-digit personal identification number (PIN) to access your account.

-You can then use the ATM to view your account balance, withdraw cash, review recent transactions, and move money from one account to another.
-If you withdraw cash, you may have to pay a small ATM fee, depending on your bank and the machine you use.
+You can then use the ATM to view your account balance, withdraw cash, make a deposit, review recent transactions, and move money from one account to another.
+If you withdraw cash, you may have to pay an ATM fee, depending on your bank and the machine you use.
+(You may be able to avoid some ATM fees; check with your bank for details.)

 What Is a Debit Card?